 The sophomore lefty becomes the 38th top-five round pick under Danny Hall

 The Yellow Jackets end their ACC Championship season with a 37-27 record

 Gonzalez the difference as Tech comes from behind in Oxford

-First pitch is set for 7:30 p.m. on CSS and ESPN3
+First pitch is set for 4 p.m.
+ET on ESPN3

 Georgia Tech baseball head coach Danny Hall and new assistant coach Jason Howell to talk about the hire.

 The local media met with Georgia Tech baseball head coach Danny Hall and new assistant coach Jason Howell to talk about the hire.

 Host Mindy Hylton talks with Georgia Tech Baseball head coach Danny Hall and junior outfielder Brandon Thomas

 Host Mindy Hylton talks with Georgia Tech Baseball head coach Danny Hall and junior outfielder Brandon Thomas in this 2012 ACC Tournament preview